nashdelta/coAlignments/README.md

 ## Manually review results and construct target list

 After manual review and the addition of two additional targets which did not meet the criteria imposed above, the original run returned twenty host-protein/virus-protein [targets](STRINGtargets.txt) with evidence of binary interaction between members of the orthologous families.

+## Obtain manually curated list of targets (not from STRING db)

+Conduct a literature review for well established pairs of host-virus protein-protein interactions known if possible to be conserved across multiple hosts.
+These constitute an second list of [targets](literatureTargets.txt).

 ## Retrieve orthologous sequences in NR